 Intergenerational

-The young women are also provided with information on dementia to further increase their capabilities at these workshops and events.
+To further support their involvement, the young women are provided with information on dementia, enhancing their understanding and effectiveness at these workshops and events.

 Attendee Quotes

-“One of our members reported that he was totally blown away by the experience and felt really positive about the fact that he had had the opportunity to talk with young people and that they were interested in him and his views.
-He often feels very frightened and isolated living on his own and he would never have openly talked with young people before this experience.
-He has no family so mixing with younger people is a skill that he felt he had lost.”
+“One of our members said he was completely blown away by the experience.
+He felt really positive about having the opportunity to talk with young people who were genuinely interested in him and his views.
+Living alone, he often feels very frightened and isolated, and he would never have openly spoken with young people before this experience.
+With no family nearby, mixing with younger people is a skill he felt he had lost.”

 “The ladies I drove home from the Christmas Tea Party mentioned how lovely the Turtle Dove volunteers were – they were very grateful.”

-“The Tea Dance that was held at Ditchburn was really enjoyed by all of our tenants.
-It was lovely for the tenants here to experience a new activity and to meet and chat to people living outside of our scheme.
-The event was a great opportunity for everyone to reminisce on days gone by and gave us the opportunity to find out things about them that we never knew!
-We look forward to working with everyone again in the future!”
+“The Tea Dance at Ditchburn was thoroughly enjoyed by all our tenants.
+It was lovely for them to experience a new activity and meet people from outside our scheme.
+The event also gave us the chance to reminisce and discover things about our tenants we never knew!
+We look forward to working with everyone again in the future.”

 “Being around young people made me feel young again!”